Ludwig Hassenpflug: Retirement and family

 His position was, however, not enviable; he was loathed and despised by all, and disliked even by his master.
 The climax came in November 1853, when he was publicly horse-whipped by the count of Isenburg-Wächtersbach, the elector's son-in-law.
 The count was pronounced insane; but Hassenpflug was conscious of the method in his madness, and tendered his resignation.
-This was, however, not accepted; and it was not till 16 October 1855 that he was finally relieved of his offices.
+This was, however, not accepted; and it was not until 16 October 1855 that he was finally relieved of his offices.
 He retired to Marburg, where he died on 15 October 1862.
 He lived just long enough to hear of the restoration of the Hesse constitution of 1831 (21 June 1862), which it had been his life's mission to destroy.

 Of his publications the most important is Actenstücke, die landständischen Anklagen wider den Kurfurst/ir/ien hessischen Staatsminister Hassenpflug.
 Ein Beiträg zur Zeitgeschichte und zum neueren deutschen Staatsrechte, anonym.
 (Stuttgart and Tübingen, 1836).
 He was twice married, his first wife being the sister of the brothers Grimm.
 His son Karl Hassenpflug (1824–1890) was a distinguished sculptor.